henriquebenjamim/henriquebenjamim/README.md

 ### Welcome to my github profile!

 - Back End Developer
-- Working with Java Spring Boot and AWS
+- Working with Java, Spring Boot and Angular
 - Here u can see some projects that i have created or what i'm studying

 # 💻 Tech Stack: